Kangalal Kaidhu Sei: Plot

 At the Swiss airport, Vidhya bumps into an Interpol officer who introduces himself as Kailash.
-Vasee takes her to his Swiss residence and introduces her to all of his friends, teachers, etc. Then he and Vidhya poses for photographs.
-That night Vidhya has a nightmare of Vasee misbehaving with her.
+Vasee takes her to his Swiss residence and introduces her to all of his friends, teachers, etc. Then, he and Vidhya pose for photographs.
+That night, Vidhya has a nightmare of Vasee misbehaving with her.
 The next day, she breaks one of the photographs out of frustration.
 Later that day, Vasee sees Vidhya talking to Kailash from a distance.
 When he enters, he sees the broken pieces of the photograph.
-Vasee confronts Vidhya and screams at her that it is his family photo and that she has no rights to break it.
+Vasee confronts Vidhya and screams at her that it is his family photo and that she has no right to break it.
 The next day, Kailash finds Vasee alone at a church talking to himself.
-Later he is similarly spotted alone on a hilltop.
+Later, he is similarly spotted alone on a hilltop.
 Likewise on the fourth day, he is seen talking to himself on a boat on Lake Thun.

-Kailash quickly informs the officers in India and in Switzerland.
-They immediately rush to Vasee's home to rescue Vidhya.
-But they find only the dead bodies of Vasee and Vidhya dressed in groom and bride costumes.
+Kailash quickly informs the officers in India and Switzerland.
+They immediately rush to Vasee's home to rescue Vidhya, but they find only the dead bodies of Vasee and Vidhya dressed in groom and bride costumes.
 They also find Pratap's diamond placed on Vidhya's coffin.
-Vasee actually slapped Vidhya on the day that she broke the photograph.
-Unexpectedly, she died by dashing into a heavy stone, after which, Vasee dressed Vidhya's body in a bridal gown and preserved her in a coffin.
-As soon as the cops arrive during the fifth day, Vasee, dressed in a bridegroom's suit, shoots himself with his golden gun.
+Vasee actually slapped Vidhya on the day when she broke the photograph.
+Unexpectedly, she died by dashing into a heavy stone, after which Vasee dressed her body in a bridal gown and preserved her in a coffin.
+As soon as the cops arrive during the fifth day, Vasee, dressed in a groom's suit, shoots himself with his golden gun.
 The cops also see a note on the top of Vidhya's coffin, in which Vasee instructs the authorities to spend his property in the name of Cinderella Trust to help the poor and needy.